 6. Be mindful of how you use your hands.

 Of course, we have to use our hands every day, gel manicure or not.
 But there are ways to be more mindful when using them; especially when it comes to wanting to make a gel manicure last longer.
 For one, use letter openers, not hands and fingers to open letters and mail.
 If you spend your days (and so many of us do) on a computer, be mindful of how your nails tap away at the keys and try to alleviate slamming them down.
-All these tiny things will help to lengthen and strengthen your gel manicure.
+All these tiny things will help to strengthen and make your gel manicure last.